easimonenko/bloggero/README.md

 npm start
 ```

-Please note that Elm required packages are installed automatically, but You
+Please note that the packages required by Elm are installed automatically, but you
 can install them yourself:

 ``` sh